elugens/hello-javascript/docs/additional-questions/storing-data-in-the-browser/cookies-document-cookie.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Yes, once a user visits a page that requires authentication.
 The user signs in and the server uses the Set-Cookie HTTP-header in response to set a cookie with a unique “session identifier”.
-Next time when the request gets sent to the same domain, the browser sends the cookie over the net using the Cookie HTTP-header.
+Next time when the request transfers to the same domain, the browser sends the cookie over the net using the Cookie HTTP-header.
 So, the server knows who made the request.
 We can also access cookies from the browser using document.cookie property.
     </div>
   </div>
 </details>